ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 This program is licensed with the GNU GENERAL PUBLIC LICENSE Version 3.
 For the dependincies used, they either have an MIT or an Apache-2.0 license.
-And since we only use Duende Identity server for testing purposes, we dont need a license for it.
-Stated at the bottom of, https://duendesoftware.com/products/communityedition
+And since we only use Duende Identity server for testing purposes, a license is not required, as stated at the bottom of, https://duendesoftware.com/products/communityedition

 ## LLMs, ChatGPT, CoPilot, and others

 ### CoPilot
-CoPilot have been used doing the development of this project.
-It's a great tool for speeding up development, as it's quicker to read through the code it recommends than to write it.
-Not everything it recommends is usable or as we want it, but it can also help when learning a new language or framework, to introduce new methods and structure.
+Github CoPilot has been used doing the development of this project.
+It has been a great tool for speeding up development, as it is quicker to read through the code it recommends than to write it.
+Not everything it recommends is usable or as desired, but it can also help when learning a new language or framework to introduce new methods and structure.

 ### ChatGPT
 ChatGPT was used primarily for the three following things.